AdrianoGilbert/Adriano_Portfolio/README.md

 ### Data source:

- - A .csv file with data collected from the HR's ERP, with the following datas:
+ - A .csv file with data collected from the ERP, with the following datas:

 | Column      | Description         |
 | ----------- | -----------         |